mef/documentation/docs/concepts.md

 One might note that, contrary to some other libraries, `graphology` returns the node or edge on the `#.addNode` & `#.addEdge` method rather than enabling chaining methods.
 This was made so that the "get/has" pattern remains usable and to avoid unnecessary reads of the graph when building one:

-You can see an example of this pattern in the ["Creating a co-occurrence graph"](examples/co-occurrence.md) example.

 ## Concerning order

 The user should expect the `Graph` object to retain insertion order for both nodes & edges.